BabaykaBo/portfolio/README.md

 ```
 127.0.0.1  portfolio.test
 ```
-7. Open your project in browser, you must see signup page.
+7. Open your project in browser with route `backend/web/`, you must see signup page.

 ### Features:
 You have two apps at project: admin panel (backend) and site for showing your portfolio (frontend).